Sibz/CustomWorldBootstrap/README.md

 ### Post Initialize
 To run your own code after all worlds are initialized, just override the `PostInitialize` function.

 This takes and returns a list of systems that defines what will be in the default world.
-If `CreateDefaultWorld` is false it will be null.
+*If the option `CreateDefaultWorld` is set to false, `systems` will be null.*

 ```csharp
 public class MyBootStrap : CustomWorldBootstrap